ethereumdegen/spirit_editor/README.md

-Load, Edit, and Save terrain files for bevy_mesh_terrain in a standalone application
+Load, Edit, and Save terrain files for bevy_mesh_terrain in a standalone application.

+Also, place doodads in zone files (sub-scenes) which can be saved and loaded.
+These are spawnable entities, used for anything like rocks, trees, even structural GLTFs for your game.
+These each have a name, a translation, and CustomProps (a hashmap of values: [ vec3,f32,i32,String ....]).
+In this way, you can load them into your game the way that you need specifically.